'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 Richard Ojeda joined the Army because he says it seemed like the most reasonable choice he had growing up; his alternative options, he says, were to "dig coal" or "sell dope."

-And, so he chose the Army, where he spent more than two decades.
+So he chose the Army, where he spent more than two decades.
 But when he came home to Logan County, W.Va., he was stunned.

-"I come home from spending 24 years in the United States Army, and I realize I got kids in my backyard that have it worse than the kids I saw in Iraq and Afghanistan," he shouts into the microphone during an interview.
+"I come home from spending 24 years in the United States Army and I realize I got kids in my backyard that have it worse than the kids I saw in Iraq and Afghanistan," he shouts into the microphone during an interview.

 And so in his 40s, he jumped into politics.
-Ojeda ran for the state legislature, and won.
+Ojeda ran for the state legislature and won.

 Now he's running for a congressional seat in a district Donald Trump won by 49 percentage points in 2016, trying to prove a progressive Democrat still has a shot in West Virginia — the most Trump-friendly state in 2016.

-Trump carried the state with 69 percent of the vote, and polling suggests he remains popular.
-So, Ojeda may be a far-fetched savior for the Democratic Party.
-But this tattooed rabble rouser is convinced he can turn the tide.
+Trump carried the state with 69 percent of the vote and polling suggests he remains popular.
+Ojeda may be a far-fetched savior for the Democratic Party, but this tattooed rabble-rouser is convinced he can turn the tide.

-"We're gonna have a blue wave in West Virginia that's gonna make Virginia look like a ripple in the water," Ojeda said, referring to the big Virginia Democratic wins in 2017.
+"We're going to have a blue wave in West Virginia that's going to make Virginia look like a ripple in the water," Ojeda said, referring to the big Virginia Democratic wins in 2017.

 Ojeda's confidence might make a political analyst chuckle, particularly because Trump captured 80 percent of the vote in his home county of Logan, W.Va.

 But Ojeda says people don't understand his neighbors.
-They're not Republicans, he insists, they're working class folks looking for a break.
+They're not Republicans, he insists, they're working-class folks looking for a break.

 Frustrated with Trump and Democrats